treygriffith/pushflash/README.md

 The `options` available are:

 * `namespace` The Socket.io namespace for passing notifications.
 Defaults to `/notifications`
 * `baseClass` The humane.js baseClass to use for styling notifications.
-Defaults to `humane-flatty`.
+Defaults to `humane-jackedup`.

 ### Message Types